wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

       # docker-compose down

 #.
-If tiy are updating from a version below of 4.8, you need yo change the defaultRoute parameter into Wazuh dashboard configuration.
+If tiy are upgrading from a version below of 4.8, you need yo change the defaultRoute parameter into Wazuh dashboard configuration.

    .. tabs::